Cheslin Kolbe: Toulouse

-In June 2019 Kolbe started for Stade Toulousain in the Top 14 final winning the French Championship.
+In June 2019, Kolbe started for Stade Toulousain in the Top 14 final winning the French Championship.
 In 2021 Kolbe won both the European Cup and the Top 14 with Toulouse.

 International career

 Kolbe made his test debut in 2018 and played an important part in Springboks winning the 2019 Rugby Championship.
 On 2 November, Kolbe was part of the 2019 World-Cup winning team in Japan, scoring a try late in the second half of the Final against England.
 Kolbe was again instrumental in the 2021 British & Irish Lions tour to South Africa, starting in all three test matches and the South Africa A match.
 Kolbe scored the Springboks' only try in the third and deciding test of the tour to propel South Africa to a series win.
+He was also instrumental to victory in the 2023 World Cup, where he received a yellow card and was sent off for a deliberate knock-on in the last ten minutes of the World Cup final, as South Africa held on to win 12–11 against New Zealand.

 South Africa Under-20

 In 2013, he was included in the training group that toured Argentina in preparation for the 2013 IRB Junior World Championship.
 He was then included in the squad for the 2013 IRB Junior World Championship.